Intelligent teens can be a blessing and a challenge so here are 7 things to teach your gifted homeschool high school student.

 6. Help them to find balance

 Spirit, soul, body, social, financial: all parts of wisdom and balance.
 Does your gifted homeschool high schooler have time to learn life skills?
-Does he have time for extracurriculars?
+Also, does he have time for extracurriculars?
 Does he have time for service?
 Check out our 7 Things Colleges Like to See on Transcripts.

 7. Make sure they have fun